Inviting Applications for 2026 Spring Cohort: Advancing Diversity in Autism Professional Training (ADAPT) Internship Program

 Teen & Adult Services: Interns will gain exposure to support services for clients 13 years and older across a variety of programs focused on social skills, independent living, and employment skills.

-Research: Interns will learn about research design through exposure to experimental and clinical trials research.
-Interns will also gain exposure to screening and diagnostic assessment methods and learn about diagnosis and treatment disparities associated with autism in the Latino community.
+Research: Interns will learn about research design through exposure to experimental and clinical trial research.
+Interns will also gain exposure to screening and diagnostic assessment methods and learn about diagnosis and treatment disparities associated with autism in traditionally underrepresented communities.

 Development: Interns will learn how the development team plays a role in supporting SARRC’s overall strategic plan by learning about SARRC’s annual fundraising plan, fundraising ethics, and detailed steps of the fundraising cycle.
 Interns will also learn about database management, board development, and volunteer management.